-Finally both Figures 3 and 4 confirm that the most popular forms of Internet access for Napster and Gnutella peers are cable modems and DSLs (bottleneck bandwidths between 1Mbps and 3.5Mbps).
+Finally both Figures 6 and 7 confirm that the most popular forms of Internet access for Napster and Gnutella peers are cable modems and DSLs (bottleneck bandwidths between 1Mbps and 3.5Mbps).

-3.1.3 Measured Latencies for Gnutella Peers

-Figure 5 (left) shows a CDF of the measured latencies from our measurement nodes to Gnutella peers.
+3.1.3 Measured Latencies for Gnutella Peers Figure 8 (left) shows a CDF of the measured latencies from our measurement nodes to those Gnutella peers that form several consecutive snapshots of the Gnutella overlay .
 Approximately 20% of the peers have latencies of at least 280ms, whereas another 20% have latencies of at most 70ms: the closest 20% of the peers are four times closer than the furthest 20%.
 From this, we can deduce that in a peer-to-peer system where peers' connections are forged in an unstructured, ad-hoc way, a substantial fraction of the connections will suffer from high-latency.

-On the right, Figure 5 shows the correlation between downstream bottleneck bandwidth and the latency of individual Gnutella peers (on a log-log scale).
-This graph illustrates the presence of two clusters; a smaller one situated at (20-60Kbps, 100-1,000ms) and a larger one at over (1,000Kbps,60-300ms).
+On the right, Figure 8 shows the correlation between downstream bottleneck bandwidth and the latency of individual Gnutella peers (on a log-log scale).
+This graph illustrates the presence of two clusters; 10% of all peers form a smaller one situated at (20-60Kbps, 100-1,000ms) and 70% of all peers form a larger one at over (1,000Kbps, 60-300ms).
 These clusters correspond to the set of modems and broadband connections, respectively.
-The negatively sloped lower-bound evident in the low-bandwidth region of the graph corresponds to the nonnegligible transmission delay of our measurement packets through the low-bandwidth links.
+The negatively sloped lower-bound evident in the low-bandwidth region of the graph corresponds to the non-negligible transmission delay of our measurement packets through the low-bandwidth links.

 An interesting artifact evident in this graph is the presence of two pronounced horizontal bands.
 These bands correspond to peers situated on the North American East Coast and in Europe, respectively.
-Although the latencies presented in this graph are relative to our location (the University of Washington), these results can be extended to conclude that there are three large classes of latencies that a peer interacts with: (1) latencies to peers on the same part of the continent, (2) latencies to peers on the opposite part of a continent and (3) latencies to trans-oceanic peers.
-As Figure 5 shows, the bandwidths of the peers fluctuate significantly within each of these three latency classes.
+Although the latencies presented in this graph are relative to our location (Seattle, WA, USA), these results can be extended to conclude that there are three large classes of latencies that a peer interacts with: (1) latencies to peers on the same part of the continent, (2) latencies to peers on the opposite part of a continent and (3) latencies to trans-oceanic peers.
+As Figure 8 shows, the bandwidths of the peers fluctuate significantly within each of these three latency classes.